gvwilson/thirdbit/src/fiction/makers-return/index.md

 She grabbed the manipulator Dockety offered her and let the bot help her to her feet.
-The spaceship was still floating in the swamp, but the tentacles were gone.
+The ark was still floating in the swamp, but the tentacles were gone.
 Had she done that?

-"'m aright," she mumbled unconvincingly.
+"'m 'right," she mumbled unconvincingly.

 `DO YOU NEED A RIDE?` scrolled across Beevy's screen.